jgeschwendt/figma-theme/README.md

 yarn add @primer/figma-theme
 ```

-If you've installed the package locally, you can run the binary with:
+If you've installed the package as a local dependency, you can run the binary with:

 ```sh
 ./node_modules/.bin/figma-theme